lynnlangit/learning-quantum/README.md

 This Repo is organized by folder as follows:
 - `concepts` - quantum languages, libraries, operations and notation
-- `cloud-vendors` - quantum runtime environments (and simulators) organized by cloud vendor
+- `cloud-vendors` - quantum runtime environments (and simulators) organized by cloud vendor (AWS, Azure, GCP and IBM)
-- `whitepapers` - academic research papers of interest using quantum programming
+- `whitepapers` - academic research papers of interest including quantum programming algorithms and examples
 - `o-reilly-book` - code examples, slides and link from bookclub (see section below)

 ---